adrydry/Projects/Terraform.md/Project1.md

 ![choco8](https://user-images.githubusercontent.com/102819001/231591928-81cb9df0-a318-4116-adf0-e2c7ff3dba34.png).
 There are 2 directories: Local state and remote state.
 Inside the local state we have our **main.tf file**.
 We can initialise the repository at this location by using **terraform init**
 Whatever, we have write in our main.tf, Terraform detects and initialise AWS provider for us.
 ![choco1](https://user-images.githubusercontent.com/102819001/231593880-e8bd7f15-1e57-44ef-8f44-fdfd7d492bd2.png)
+Incase of any change on this terraform file or the state file, we need to reinitialize the repository before executing the related file.